 The Civil War in Ireland was heartbreaking for those who lived through it, and it’s still very much a sore topic.
 Bringing it up will only result in very lengthy (and sometimes heated) conversations, which no one will enjoy.

 It’s generally best to make a note not to be insensitive about the country’s shaky past.
 There have been many troubles that Ireland has gone through, and they are still somewhat sensitive topics.
 This includes saying you work at a bank or in finance, thanks to the terrible economic crash.
-Don’t make any potato jokes to an Irish person either.

 8. Don’t Take Offense to the Banter or Swearing